WebRTCGame/Book-Writing-System/copilot-instructions/COPILOT_INSTRUCTIONS.md

 - Do NOT assume or require hosted CI services (e.g., GitHub Actions) or any paid tooling.
 Use local scripts, pre-commit hooks, or self-hosted runners that do not incur paid service costs.
 - Recommended: run checks locally or via self-hosted automation that you control.
 The checks described in "Checks, validation & CI" should be runnable offline or on free infrastructure.
 - When documenting external queries, ensure every retrieval includes attribution and retrieval_date and is cached for reproducibility.
+- Unit tests covering the planner, act policy mapping, and auto-apply flows are available under `tests/` and can be executed with `pytest` to validate behavior and prevent regressions.

 ## Best practices
 - Be explicit about POV, tense, voice, and length in every generation prompt.